 Contact Information For Filing Complaints

 Complaint Resolution: Franklin University’s mission is to provide high quality, relevant education enabling the broadest possible community of learners to achieve their goals and enrich the world.
 However, if a conflict does arise, students are encouraged to reach out to appropriate personnel to discuss concerns, grievances and complaints.
-Issues related to academic courses should be raised first with the instructor, then the instructor's department chair, and finally the instructor's dean, if necessary.
+Issues related to academic courses should be raised first with the instructor, then the course lead faculty, and finally the assistant dean, if necessary.
 More information can be found here under the Student Grievance Procedure section.
 Issues related to sex discrimination should be filed with the Title IX Coordinator.

 If an issue cannot be resolved by Franklin University's internal processes, students in online courses who reside in SARA States may choose to file a complaint with the Ohio Department of Higher Education.
 Students residing in states not participating in SARA may appeal to their state of residence.
 Please see below to find the contact information for each state agency that would handle the complaint.
 You may also contact our accrediting agency, the Higher Learning Commission.